TheoH32/Runtime_Terror/2023-3-30-mainlesson.md

 # Binary

 ### What is Binary?
- - According to [Computer Hope](https://www.computerhope.com/jargon/b/binary.htm): <mark>Binary is a base-2 number system</mark> invented by Gottfried Leibniz that's made up of <mark>only two numbers or digits: 0 and 1.</mark> This numbering system is the basis for all binary code, which writes digital data such as the computer processor instructions **used with your devices every day.**
+ - According to [Computer Hope](https://www.computerhope.com/jargon/b/binary.htm): <mark>Binary is a base-2 number system, because each digit represents a power of 2. </mark> invented by Gottfried Leibniz that's made up of <mark>only two numbers or digits: 0 and 1.</mark> This numbering system is the basis for all binary code, which writes digital data such as the computer processor instructions **used with your devices every day.**

  - 0 = represents OFF
  - 1 = represents ON

 ### Fun Fact!
 Connections with Binary